FamroFexl/OSDev-LLVM-CLion/README.md

 - While not as critical as in the case of using a GCC toolchain, a toolchain file is still important to make sure CLion is adhering to the stringent compilation requirements of OS kernels.

 ## Using
+This setup has only been successfully tested on Ubuntu 24 Linux.
+I would recommend avoiding MacOS and Windows because attempting to bypass their target platform assumptions is a nightmare (especially MacOS).
+<br /><br />
 The toolchain file should be automatically specified by the IDEA configuration.
 If not, manually specify it by adding `-DCMAKE_TOOLCHAIN_FILE=toolchain.cmake` to `Settings -> Build, Execution and Deployment -> CMake -> CMake Options:`